solomond6/NatterbaseTest/README.md

 Steps:

 Restore DB in SQL Server from the DB folder

-Open Solution in Visual Studio and build the project Execute (F5) to run.
-Browser will automatically open WEB-API implementation/documentation in swagger ui Open Postman
+Open Solution in Visual Studio and build the project

+Execute (F5) to run.
+Browser will automatically open WEB-API implementation/documentation in swagger ui